 Use the appropriate table to verify that your DeviceMaster was installed properly and is ready for NS-Link installation.
-See the appropriate DeviceMaster User Guide (Page 8) if you need to install the hardware.
+See the DeviceMaster Installation and Configuration Guide if you need to install the hardware.

 The LEDs indicate that the default DeviceMaster application, SocketServer is running or after driver installation, that the NS-Link driver loads.
-If you have loaded PortVision Plus, you can check the DeviceMaster status on-line.
+If you have loaded PortVision Plus, you can check the DeviceMaster status on-line

-Ports Model LEDs DeviceMaster AIR The Status LED on the front of the unit is lit, which indicates that it has power and has completed the boot cycle.
-Note: The Status LED flashes while booting and it takes approximately 15 seconds for the 1 DeviceMaster 2 bootloader to complete the cycle.
-The red Link Act LED is lit, which indicates a working Ethernet connection.
-DeviceMaster RTS • If the red Duplex LED is lit, it indicates full-duplex activity. • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only).
+Ports Model LEDs • The Status LED on the front of the unit is lit, which indicates that it has power and has completed the boot cycle.
+DeviceMaster AIR Note: The Status LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
+1 DeviceMaster The red Link Act LED is lit, which indicates a working Ethernet connection.
+RTS • If the red Duplex LED is lit, it indicates full-duplex activity. • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only).
 The LEDs are located between the RJ45 connector and the power terminal block. • The amber Status LED (D1) on the adapter is lit, which indicates that it has power and has completed the boot cycle.
-1 Note: The Status LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
-RTS Embedded • The red Link Act LED (D2) is lit, which indicates a working Ethernet connection. • If the red Duplex LED (D3) is lit, it indicates full- duplex activity. • If the red 100 LED (D4) is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only). • The PWR LED on the front of the unit is lit, which indicates it has power and has completed the boot avala 4 DeviceMaster PRO (8) Note: The PWR LED flashes while booting and it 8 DeviceMaster bootloader to complete the cycle.
-16 KIST • The red LNK/ACT LED is lit, which indicates a working Ethernet connection.
-DeviceMaster Serial Hub (8) • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only).
+1 DeviceMaster RTS Note: The Status LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
+Embedded • The red Link Act LED (D2) is lit, which indicates a working Ethernet connection. • If the red Duplex LED (D3) is lit, it indicates full-duplex activity. • If the red 100 LED (D4) is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only). • The STATUS LED on the device is lit, indicating you have power and it has completed the boot cycle.
+2 DeviceMaster RTS Note: The STATUS LED flashes while booting and it takes approximately 15 seconds for the Bootloader to complete the cycle.
+When the Bootloader completes the cycle, the LED has a solid, steady light that blinks approximately every 10 seconds. • If the LINK (green) LED is lit, it indicates a working Ethernet connection. • If the ACT (yellow) LED flashes, it indicates network activity.
+4 DeviceMaster The PWR LED on the front of the unit is lit, which indicates it has power and has completed the boot cycle.
+8 PRO (8) DeviceMaster Note: The PWR LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
+RTS† The red LNK/ACT LED is lit, which indicates a working Ethernet connection.
+16 DeviceMaster Serial Hub (8) • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only).

-Ports Model LEDs • The Status LED on the front of the unit is lit, which indicates it has power and has completed the boot cycle.
-16 DeviceMaster PRO (16) DeviceMaster Note: The Status LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
-32 RTS†† • The red LNK/ACT LED is lit, which indicates a working Ethernet connection.
-52 DeviceMaster Serial Hub (16) • If the red Duplex LED is lit, it indicates full-duplex activity. • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only). † External power supply. †† Internal power supply.
+Ports Model LEDs DeviceMaster • The Status LED on the front of the unit is lit, which indicates it has power and has completed the boot cycle.
+16 PRO (16) DeviceMaster Note: The Status LED flashes while booting and it takes approximately 15 seconds for the bootloader to complete the cycle.
+32 RTS†† DeviceMaster • The red LNK/ACT LED is lit, which indicates a working Ethernet connection.
+02 Serial Hub (16) • If the red Duplex LED is lit, it indicates full-duplex activity. • If the red 100 LED is lit, it indicates a working 100 MB Ethernet connection (100 MB network, only).

+[†] External power supply.

+^{††} Internal power supply.